This is a long post, so if you’re short on time or want to skip the backstory, just jump to the relevant section:

 - Assuming your body tilted in two distinctly different directions in the preceding steps, you’ve just calibrated your sway.
 Note the direction of your “yes” and “no” sways for the next step.

 - Ask yourself any questions that have a yes/no answer.
 Go ahead – have fun!
 Pretty wild, huh?!

 - If you didn’t detect a noticeable tilt or sway, try filming yourself and replaying it.
 The sway may be very subtle or very pronounced, and both are relevant.

 - If your sway seemed confused, e.g. it wasn’t exclusively forward or backward or it went sideways, try recalibrating with other yes/no questions that your mind readily knows the answers to.
 If this doesn’t resolve the issue, something else may be going on that needs investigating that’s beyond the scope of this post.

 - You don’t need to repeat questions – give your body time to respond.
 Also, note if you can sense the direction your body wants to tilt even if it stays put.
 The key is to not try to influence or override the direction that your body is naturally drawn to tilt.

-I love using this tool, especially in conjunction with the Energy Alignment Method.
-The latter has been used on me by my own coach and it’s amazing!
+I love using this tool, especially in conjunction with the Energy Alignment Method, cord-cutting, or EFT (tapping).
+The former has been used on me by my own coach and it’s amazing!
 But I digress.
 I hope you enjoy the body sway tool as much as I do.

 This may be the longest post I’ll ever write!
 Thank you for staying with me.
 If you’d like to explore working with me 1:1, please check out my transformative coaching page.
 Thanks!